tusharsadhwani/instachat/README.md

 - Create a postgres database for the backend.

-- Edit `./server/.env` to add your database and AWS credentials.
+- Edit `./server/.env` to add your database and GCP/AWS credentials.

   (Look at `./server/.env.example` for more info)